xinhuang/LearnScala/README.md

 This is my Scala exercise projects.

-All source code are licensed under [WTFPL](http://www.wtfpl.net/about/)
+All source code are licensed under, if not specified.
+[WTFPL](http://www.wtfpl.net/about/)

 # How to Master A Language?